2024-2025 Capital Seminary & Graduate School Catalog

 Aid to be returned = (100 percent of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term.

 If a student earned less aid than was disbursed, the financial aid office is required to return a portion of the funds.
-When Title IV funds are returned, the student borrower may owe a balance to the institution.
+When Title IV funds are returned, the student borrower may owe a debit balance to the institution.

 The institution must return the amount of Title IV funds for which it is responsible no later than 45 days after the date of the determination of the date of the student's withdrawal.
-A copy of the worksheet used for this calculation can be requested from the Financial Aid Office.